 Pharmaceutical Expert | Managing Partner, WR Regulatory Services

 Bruce Thompson is the Co-founder and the Managing Partner of WR Regulatory Services.
 He has over 25 years of experience in pharmaceutical regulatory affairs and project management.
 An independent consultant since 2002, he founded Reguliance LLC which specializes in providing regulatory support and project management to small- and medium-size drug and biotech firms.
 Prior to becoming a consultant, he was the Managing Director of Chiesi Pharmaceuticals where he directed US regulatory and R&D activities and played a key role in product and business development.
 Before joining Chiesi Pharmaceuticals, he was the Director of Regulatory Affairs for Armstrong Pharmaceuticals focusing on respiratory product development.
 In this capacity, he designed and managed the first successful pharmacodynamic bioequivalence study leading to approval of generic albuterol inhalation aerosol.
-He has a Bachelor of Science degree with a major in Biochemistry University of Guelph in Ontario, Canada, and earned his MBA from Clarkson University in Potsdam, New York.
+He has a Bachelor of Science degree with a major in Biochemistry from the University of Guelph in Ontario, Canada, and earned his MBA from Clarkson University in Potsdam, New York.